 The Sam Noble Museum is proud to host the Oklahoma Native American Youth Language Fair.
-Here is some helpful information to ensure a pleasant visit during the Fair.
+This page provides some helpful information to ensure your pleasant visit during the Fair.
 We ask that you please read and respect the museum policies below to help us maintain our standards of excellence as a public institution.
 If you have questions or comments about the policies and information below, we are happy to help.
-Call us at (405) 325-7588 or email us at: email@example.com.
+Call us at (405) 325-7588 or email us at: firstname.lastname@example.org.

 Food and Drink